 A wide range of programmes of higher education are offered in Denmark.
-Most programmes of higher education are either university study programmes, professional bachelor study programmes or vocational college programmes.
-As a general rule, you must have completed a high school education in order to be admitted.
+Most programmes of higher education are either university study programmes, professional bachelor (academy) study programmes or vocational college programmes.
+As a general rule, you must have completed secondary school education in order to be admitted.

 The Nordic countries have entered into an agreement on access to higher education in the Nordic countries.
 The agreement gives everyone living in a Nordic country the right to apply for admission to programmes of higher education throughout the Nordic region on the same terms.
 If you live in another Nordic country and wish to study in Denmark, you can apply to be admitted to a programme of higher education in Denmark on the same terms as residents of Denmark.